 “A 20-year-old cap on how much property tax revenue Wisconsin public school districts can earn has become a thorn in the sides of local officials as shrinking home values and dwindling state funding have put a squeeze on their budgets.
 As the provision comes under increased scrutiny in that state in the wake of the Great Recession, larger questions are being raised [about] whether limiting local public education revenue is a sustainable policy for the future.”

 I’d like to think that the 2013-15 budget will provide some relief for schools, but I’m not very optimistic.
-Although I think many legislators in both parties understand the need to loosen the current constraints, I suspect that the general framework of the governor’s budget will make it very challenging to make the changes that are needed.
 Read more

 At a press conference in the Capitol on Tuesday, the League of Wisconsin Municipalities urged state policymakers to use the better-than-anticipated tax revenue to restore $48 million in shared revenue that was cut in the last state budget.
 As we noted in a previous blog post, the Dept. of Revenue announced in early September that fiscal year 2011-12 tax collections surpassed the estimated level by $126 million.